mewais/CSLPQ/README.md

 The queue started with fine grained locks, then later switched to a lock-free CAS based implementation.

 ## Status
 The library is in working order, and currently being used in the [DCSim simulator](https://github.com/DCArch/DCSim).
-If you encounter any bugs, please open an issue.
+If you encounter any bugs, please open an issue or submit a pull request.

 ## Features
 - A C++ header only implementation